 Note that the incremental updates will stop when a new edition of the DSM is available.
 The goal of the changes is for the APA websites to show when research supports a change in the manual.
 Due to consistent studies, the research base of different mental disorders is increasing.

-DSM-5 is imperative because it offers a general language for mental health professionals and clinicians to understand and accept the terms of vital patient information.
+DSM-5 is imperative because it offers a general language for mental health professionals and clinicians to understand and accept the terms of vital client information.
 It ensures there’s a consistent and dependable DSM 5 diagnosis for research on mental disorders, including addiction.